janwilamowski/grails-technical-test/README.md

 * Once the search is clicked, the results should show a list of that user's public repositories with each item in a "name/number of watchers" format.
 * The results should be in json format for the view to consume
 * Use h2 as the datasource
-* It's not an requirement to style the pages
+* It's not a requirement to style the pages
+* We expect to have unit test code coverage of your code

 ### Nice to Haves